ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

 ![alt2](Images/flowers.jpg)

-We intend to change the background of our sample image with this flower image.
+We intend to change the background of our sample image with this image.
 We can do this easily with just five lines of code.

 ``` python
 import pixellib